 A perky breast is a youthful looking breast.
 It sits high on the chest wall with tight skin and a firm contour.
-Unfortunately, a lot of women feel as if their breasts look “deflated”.
+Unfortunately, some women feel as if their breasts look “deflated”.
 They’re not wrong.
 Quite a few life conditions can cause your once lifted looking breasts to droop or sag.
 These include:

 - Weight gain/loss